 Bankruptcy and Federal Student Loan Debt Resolution

 Bankruptcy should be considered as a last resort.
-While bankruptcy can discharge other types of debts, removing federal student loans through bankruptcy proceedings is generally challenging.
-However, filing for bankruptcy may provide temporary relief by putting a pause on wage garnishment and other collection activities.
+While bankruptcy can discharge other debts, removing federal student loans through bankruptcy proceedings is generally challenging.
+However, filing for bankruptcy may provide temporary relief by pausing wage garnishment and other collection activities.

 To sum up, exploring debt resolution options for federal student aid is crucial for borrowers facing financial hardships.
 Income-driven repayment plans offer affordable payment options, while debt settlement programs can provide debt reduction but come with potential drawbacks.
 Bankruptcy should be considered as a last resort.
 It’s important to carefully evaluate each option based on individual circumstances and seek guidance from a financial professional if needed.